abutton

 • Electronic Coin Company developed in 2016 the cryptocurrency known as Zcash, which enjoys complete anonymity in transactions on the Blockchain network.
 This has to do with the fact that its operations are carried out under zero-knowledge codes activated by algorithms of the zk-SNARK type, which allows the sender to validate a given transaction, the recipient and its amount before the network without revealing any kind of information.
 For this reason, Zcash transactions are fast, secure and confidential, and operate with low transaction costs of 0.0001 Zcash.

-To conclude, it can be said that PECs have undergone a substantial evolution in a short period of time.
+It can be said that PECs have undergone a substantial evolution in a short period of time.
 A number of emerging techniques have been added, displacing the original privacy-enhancing techniques, which hardly offered a satisfactory answer.
 The new ones, on the contrary, offer more optimised protection with various kinds of solutions: analysis on encrypted data, generation of a trusted environment for data sharing, and decentralised analysis.

 The picture that opens up for the new PECs is a context in which the value of data is maximised, while it is kept hidden from data handlers and their partners, so that companies are getting closer and closer to analysing all kinds of data without violating users’ privacy.